 Collections cannot be turned on/off from

-All diagnostic collections that come with the run directory have frequency and duration auto-set within
+All diagnostic collections that come with the run directory have frequency, duration, and mode auto-set within

 To avoid auto-update of a certain collection, remove it from the list in

 If adding a new collection, you can add it to the file to enable auto-update of frequency, duration, and mode.

 Adding a new diagnostics collection in GCHP is the same as for GEOS-Chem Classic netcdf diagnostics.